Resident234/php.net/pages/www.php.net_function.get-object-vars.php.md

 Using get_object_vars:
 Array
 (
-    [skin] =&gt; 1
+    [skin] => 1
 )

 Using array cast:
 Array
 (
-    [skin] =&gt; 1
+    [skin] => 1
-    [ * meat] =&gt; 2
+    [ * meat] => 2
-    [ Potatoe roots] =&gt; 3
+    [ Potatoe roots] => 3
 )

 As you can see, you can obtain the visibility for each member from this cast.
-That which seems to be spaces into array keys are &apos;\0&apos; characters, so the general rule to parse keys seems to be:
+That which seems to be spaces into array keys are '\0' characters, so the general rule to parse keys seems to be:

 Public members: member_name
 Protected memebers: \0*\0member_name
 Private members: \0Class_name\0member_name

-I&apos;ve wroten a obj2array function that creates entries without visibility for each key, so you can handle them into the array as it were within the object:
+I've wroten a obj2array function that creates entries without visibility for each key, so you can handle them into the array as it were within the object: